The-Politico/chartwerk-editor/docs/template-basics.md

 It will be called in the Editor everytime a user makes a selection in the Editor's UI.
 It will also be called inline on the embeddable page, though only once.

+##### Idempotence

 Though the draw function is called multiple times in the Editor, it _does not necessarily_ need to be idempotent[*](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning).
-Chartwerk presumes your chart function will only be called once in the embeddable page and tolerates multiple calls in the Editor by [removing all children](https://github.com/DallasMorningNews/chartwerk-editor/blob/master/src/js/misc/api.js#L67-L74) of the `#chart` container before each call.
+Chartwerk presumes your chart function will only be called once in the embeddable page and tolerates multiple calls in the Editor by [removing all children](https://github.com/DallasMorningNews/chartwerk-editor/blob/master/src/js/misc/api.js#L67-L74) of the `#chart` container before each call, basically giving you a blank slate each time.

 ### The "helper" object {#helper-object}